azzarip/food-explorers/content/emails/Adventures/Paris/ThirdBistrot.md

 ---
-subject: "A New Type of Bistrots: Neo-Bistrots"
+subject: "A New Type of Parisian Bistrots: Neo-Bistrots"
 ---

 Hi {{ contact.first_name }},